THE ACE FOUNDATION

 Set in sweeping rural landscape, the converted farm buildings of the long derelict Bury Farm now provides a beautiful arts and music study centre in Stapleford, South Cambridge.
 Boasting its own 120 seat recital hall complete with Steinway Grand piano, ensemble room, art studio and workshop, it is clear to see the level of sophistication and thought that has gone into this exciting development.

 Stapleford Granary is now the permanent home of the ACE Foundation (The Association for Cultural Exchange), with whom the vision of Stapleford Granary began.
 Purchased by the ACE Foundation in 2009, the first phase of building works saw life brought to the beautiful 19th century farm buildings and has been lovingly restored to provide an inspirational place for shared educational and cultural pursuits.

 In Spring 2018, Phase 2 of the building works were completed, and have provided further areas for music and art education, as well as increased capacity for the Granary Hall, new gallery spaces, a new foyer bar, outside terrace, and additional car parking facilities.
-As Stapleford Granary continues to grow so does the range of activities, and the calibre of artists and musicians attracted by the Granary.
+A new cafe was opened on site in summer 2022.
+As Stapleford Granary continues to grow, so does the range of activities, audiences, and the calibre of artists and musicians attracted by the Granary.